davidgoy/reflect/README.md

 ##### Customising the look and feel of your Reflect site

-The *Default* theme has a handful of properties which you can change via its settings page.
+The *Default* theme has a few properties which you can change via its settings page.

 However, if you need a more extensive design change, then you can customise the theme on the code level.